 Oysters, though … well, they take a little work.
 You can’t just buy oysters and be good to go.
 If they’re fresh, you’ve got to shuck them before you can eat them.
 This may seem like a gargantuan task, but it’s really not.

-To find out the best way to shuck an oyster, we teamed up with Toadfish Outfitters — South Carolina-based company that produces ergonomic and aesthetically-pleasing line of oyster knives, shrimp deveiners, and more — and The Macintosh, one of the best restaurants in Charleston.
+To find out the best way to shuck an oyster, we teamed up with Toadfish Outfitters — a South Carolina-based company that produces ergonomic and aesthetically pleasing line of oyster knives, shrimp deveiners, and more — and The Macintosh, one of the best restaurants in Charleston.

-We’ve included detail instructions on how to shuck oysters below, but check out the video above to see the technique in action.
+We’ve included detailed instructions on how to shuck oysters below, but check out the video above to see the technique in action.

 How to Shuck Oysters

 To get started, stand up in front of a table and place a long, horizontal washcloth in front of you.
 Roll the side of your non-dominant hand backward until it forms a plush roll.

 Grab an oyster and hold it belly down.
 An oyster is a bivalve (Latin for two bones), which is pretty indicative of its shape.
 There are two sides to the oyster shell.
 The one with a bigger curve is the belly, so you’ll hold that side on the bottom with your dominant hand.

 There is a natural separation point on the side where you’ll insert your shucking knife.
 Place the oyster on the washcloth so it’s side-to-side with the rolled washcloth – separation point on the opposite side of the roll.
 Put your non-dominant hand over the shell and with the other place your shucking knife into the separation point.
 The butt of the handle should go directly into the center of your palm, and fold your fingers around the rest.
 Never grip sideways.